-The Galleria, an upscale mall built in the Old Town district of Scottsdale, opened in 1991 to great fanfare, but struggled from the start and within a few years had closed its doors.
-It was empty for many years until it was eventually rebranded as a tech-oriented office facility.
-One space within the mall, however, remained a tough sell: an unusual bridge-like appendage that had housed a branch of the Le Cordon Bleu Cooking Academy.
-It had a long, narrow configuration and unusual window placements that made it difficult to easily convert to other uses.
+The Galleria was an upscale mall built in the Old Town district of Scottsdale in 1991.
+The mall struggled from the start and closed its doors for good after only a few years.
+It sat empty until it was transformed into the Valley’s most popular tech-oriented office complex.
+However, one space within the mall remained a tough sell: an unusual bridge-like appendage that formerly housed a branch of the Le Cordon Bleu Cooking Academy.
+Its long, narrow configuration and unusual window placements made it difficult to convert for other uses.

-We love the challenge of taking a hard-to-repurpose structure or parcel of land, and figuring out how to make it work.
-In this case, we converted this very odd “dead mall” space into to a vibrant new office facility for indeed.com.
-The varying qualities of light within the old mall allowed us to craft a procession through a series of work and recreation areas that each have distinct character and range from bright and sunny to shaded and relaxing.
+This challenge didn’t stop us from figuring out how to turn this odd, “dead mall” space into a vibrant new office for Indeed.
+The varying light patterns within the structure allowed us to craft a procession through a series of work and recreation spaces to have distinct character and range – from bright and sunny to shaded and relaxing.

-New materials and forms chosen for the office reflect the local environment of Scottsdale.
-But the history of the mall wasn’t completely eliminated.
-Old and new are integrated into something vital and fresh.
-Rusted steel, terra-cotta plaster, and wood elements blend with the sage green 1990’s-era window and skylight frames forming a seamless whole.
-This is not a space that has the feeling of a retrofit or reluctant re-use, but dynamically embraces and celebrates its unusual nature.
+The chosen new materials and forms reflect the locality of Scottsdale.
+To preserve the history of the mall, old and new are integrated into something vital and fresh.
+Rusted steel, terra-cotta plaster, and wood elements blend with the sage green 1990s-era windows and skylight frames.
+The office does not invoke a feeling of retrofit or reluctant re-use, but instead dynamically embraces and celebrates its unusual nature and past.

 Architect: Specht Architects in collaboration with Corgan Architects